phillipSloan/ComputationalLogic/Readme.md

 user: "tell me everything".
 prolexa: donald is not happy
 ```
-Prolexa can now correctly store rules with confliction through negation, but we can still not infer answers to negated questions from positive literals, or vice versa.
+Prolexa can now properly store and remove rules by considering new, conflicting information, but we can still not infer answers to negated questions from positive literals, or vice versa.
 For example:
 ```
 user: "donald is not happy".
 prolexa: I will remember that donald is not happy